 The function should return a list of lines that will be printed in the notebook (if passing notebook_display_formatter) or the terminal (if passing terminal_display_formatter).
 This function is iterated over for each directory in self.path.
 Default formatters are in place, can be passed here to support alternative formatting.

+'''

-class IPython.display.GeoJSON(args, kwargs) Bases: IPython.core.display.JSON not an already-serialized JSON string.
+class IPython.display.GeoJSON(args, kwargs)

+Bases: IPython.core.display.JSON

+'''

 GeoJSON expects JSON-able dict